Unexpected Beauty--Traveling With Rain on Vacation

 I'm not sure that picture would have blossomed in my mind had it not been raining.

 In Venice, during an Acqua Alta, it was a hoot watching people navigate boardwalks or sit in mid-calf deep water at a table near the Rialto Bridge, being served by a tuxedoed waiter wearing knee-high boots.
-We enjoyed splashing in puddles ourselves, as demonstrated in our video on the Acqua Alta page.
+My young son, my sister and I enjoyed splashing in puddles in our wellies, as demonstrated in our video on the Acqua Alta page.

 In Ogwen, Wales, the rain didn't stop us from emmersing ourselves in a landscape reminiscent of Lord of the Rings and fantisizing about the fable that tells of King Arthur's Excalibur lying in Llyn Ogwen.